soxueren/atsd/integration/grapthite/storage-finder.md

 There are two versions of the ATSD Storage Finder:

-- ATSD Storage Finder Default – allows you to view metrics as they are stored in ATSD
+- ATSD Storage Finder Default – allows you to view metrics as they are stored in ATSD.
-- ATSD Storage Finder Virtual – allows you to create custom paths to entities, metrics and tags
+- ATSD Storage Finder Virtual – allows you to create custom paths to entities, metrics, and tags.

 ATSD Storage Finder settings in `local_settings.py`: